luluzhou1/alinush.github.io/_includes/refs.md

 [^AMS19]: **Asymptotically Optimal Validated Asynchronous Byzantine Agreement**, by Ittai Abraham and Dahlia Malkhi and Alexander Spiegelman, *in Proceedings of the 2019 {ACM} Symposium on Principles of Distributed Computing*, 2019, [[URL]](https://doi.org/10.1145%2F3293611.3331612)

 [^ANRS20]: **On the Optimality of Optimistic Responsiveness**, by Ittai Abraham and Kartik Nayak and Ling Ren and Nibesh Shrestha, *in Cryptology ePrint Archive, Report 2020/458*, 2020, [[URL]](https://eprint.iacr.org/2020/458)

+[^APBplus04]: **Batch Verification for Equality of Discrete Logarithms and Threshold Decryptions**, by Aditya, Riza and Peng, Kun and Boyd, Colin and Dawson, Ed and Lee, Byoungcheon, *in Applied Cryptography and Network Security*, 2004

 [^APS15e]: **On the concrete hardness of Learning with Errors**, by Martin R. Albrecht and Rachel Player and Sam Scott, *in Cryptology ePrint Archive, Report 2015/046*, 2015, [[URL]](https://ia.cr/2015/046)